rbaumgar/otelcol-demo-app/OpenTelemetry_with_Tempo.md

 ## Create Grafana Cloud User

 For using the Grafana Cloud you can create a free user.
 This ** Free Forever Cloud** user is limited.
 But for test and demo purposes this is fine.
-Also I do not have any internal data so I can use the cloud.
+Also, I do not have any internal data so I can use the cloud.

 [Registration](https://grafana.com/auth/sign-up/create-user?pg=prod-cloud)

-After successful registration you need to go to the details of Tempo and store the URL, the user and generate an API Key.
+After successful registration, you need to go to the details of Tempo and store the URL, the user, and the generated API Key.

 ```shell
 $ export TEMPO_URL=tempo-prod-08-prod-eu-west-3.grafana.net:443